Two's Class News

 Math- Number recognition, one-to one correspondence

 Social Studies – Family, Pilgrims & Native Americans

-- If you walk with your child to the entrance of the school, please remind them to hold your hand and do not let them run around outside the playground area.
+If you walk with your child to the entrance of the school, please remind them to hold your hand and do not let them run around outside the playground area or on the grass.
 Children should be with an adult until they are met at the door by one of the teachers.

 Things to practice at home to encourage your child to become independent:

 “Cover your Cough” – Last month we discussed safety in a variety of ways and will continue throughout this month.
 We encourage the children to “cover the cough” using their arm/elbow rather than hands as well as helping themselves to a tissue when necessary.